Met0o/air-quality-monitor/README.md

 Based on various blogposts, I find my approach the easiest to implement and with less constraints.

-REquires Python 3.9 and pip packages - influxdb, pyserial, and tenacity.
+# Requirements:
+  - Python 3.9
+  - pip packages:
+    - influxdb
+    - pyserial
+    - tenacity

 One specific to this implementation is the version of InfluxDB which for my setup is 1.8.
 Newer versions of influxdb enter in a reboot loop which I was unable to fix.
 I've tried with containers from different architectures such as amd64, arm64v8 & arm32v7 and regardless of the the architecture version, only 1.8 works.